SAVVY MAINLINE

 Customers extol the warmth that radiates from this Narberth treasure.

-GET’s founder Brooke Goodspeed explains the genesis of her nonprofit, GETIncluded, Inc. which spawned the Café in 2015.
-Her son, Oliver, was born with Down’s Syndrome and diagnosed with autism at age 3, and works at the café.
+Founder Brooke Goodspeed explains the genesis of her nonprofit, GETIncluded, Inc. which spawned the café in 2015.
+Her son, Oliver, was born with Down’s Syndrome and diagnosed with autism at age 3.
+He works at the café.

 GET Café founder Brooke Goodspeed with her son, Oliver, who’s now a teenager.